 According to the DSM-5, diagnostic criteria for ARFID includes:

 - An eating or feeding disturbance.
 For instance, having a lack of interest in eating or food.
-Or avoiding food becuase of what it it looks like or smells like.
+Or avoiding food because of what it looks like or smells like.
 This leads to consistent failure to meet appropriate nutritional and/or energy needs associated with one (or more) of the following:

 - Significant weight loss (or failure to achieve expected weight gain or faltering growth in children).